Bachelor of Science (BS) in Electrical Engineering Degree

 Electrical engineers should have excellent abstract thinking skills because the elements of the project or system they work on are not always visible to the eye.
 Electrical engineering degree graduates have exceptional critical thinking and complex problem-solving skills, paired with active learning and patience to retest variables when projects don’t work.
 Additionally, thorough knowledge of trigonometry, calculus and non-linear math are excellent qualities of electrical engineers.

-The Bachelor of Science in Electrical Engineering degree requires a total of 128 credits for completion.
-Most of the electrical engineering program classes are 15 weeks in length.
+The timeline for completing a BS in Electrical Engineering degree can vary depending on individual factors such as course selections, academic progress and prior credits.
 Fill out the form on this page to speak to an admissions counselor to better understand how long it takes to earn your electrical engineering degree.

-As of May 2022, electrical and electronics engineers have a median annual wage of $104,610, according to the U.S. Bureau of Labor Statistics.2
+As of May 2023, electrical and electronics engineers had a median annual wage of $109,010, according to the U.S. Bureau of Labor Statistics.3

 The cost of an electrical engineering program can vary depending on factors such as whether you are an online or on-campus student, whether you are a full-time or part-time student, and whether you are eligible for any scholarships or financial aid.
 It's important to note that tuition and fees are subject to change.
 To estimate the cost of tuition, visit our Tuition and Financial Aid page to use our Degree Program Calculator.
 Also, be sure to check with your admissions counselor for an accurate cost of this BS in Electrical Engineering degree.

 1 COVID-19 has adversely affected the global economy and data from 2020 to 2022 may be atypical compared to prior years.
-Accordingly, data shown is effective September 2023, which can be found here: U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, Electrical and Electronic Engineering Technologists and Technicians, retrieved on Nov.
-30, 2023.
+Accordingly, data shown is effective September 2023, which can be found here: U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, Electrical and Electronic and Engineering, retrieved on April 23, 2024.

-2 The earnings referenced were reported by the U.S. Bureau of Labor Statistics (BLS), Electrical and Electronics Engineers as of May 2022, retrieved on Nov.
-30, 2023.
-Due to COVID-19, data from 2020 to 2022 may be atypical compared to prior years.
+3 The earnings referenced were reported by the U.S. Bureau of Labor Statistics (BLS), Electrical and Electronics Engineers as of May 2023, retrieved on April 23, 2024.
+Due to COVID-19, data from 2020 to 2023 may be atypical compared to prior years.
 BLS calculates the median using salaries of workers nationwide with varying levels of education and experience.
-It does not reflect the earnings of GCU graduates as Electrical and Electronics Engineers, nor does it reflect the earnings of workers in one city or region of the country or a typical entry-level salary.
+It does not reflect the earnings of GCU graduates as electrical and electronics engineers, nor does it reflect the earnings of workers in one city or region of the country or a typical entry-level salary.
 Median income is the statistical midpoint for the range of salaries in a specific occupation.
 It represents what you would earn if you were paid more money than half the workers in an occupation, and less than half the workers in an occupation.
 It may give you a basis to estimate what you might earn at some point if you enter this career.
 Grand Canyon University can make no guarantees on individual graduates’ salaries.
 Your employability will be determined by numerous factors over which GCU has no control, such as the employer the graduate chooses to apply to, the graduate’s experience level, individual characteristics, skills, etc. against a pool of candidates.

 Loading Form